ModelInference/dinv/README.md

 The Readable log is a debugging tool and is not used again by Dinv.
 The encoded log used by the log merger in the next step.

+### Merging Logs

+Merging logs is hands off when compared with instrumenting.
+In order to merge the logs accurately all of the encoded program point logs, and GoVector logs generated during the execution of the instrumented code must be given to the LogMerger.

+The LogMerger expects two equal length lists of log files as arguments.
+The first list being the encoded program points, and the second the GoVec log files.
+The lists should be ordered so that the i'th point log and the i'th GoVec log correspond to the same host.

+as an example consider the merging of logs collected from two host client and server

+`dinv -logmerger client-clientidEncoded.txt server-serveridEncoded.txt
+clientid.log-Log.txt serverid.log-Log.txt`

+This example is verbose, for the sake of explanation.

+The simplest way to execute the logmerger, is to move all generated logs to a single directory and run

+`dinv -l *Encoded.txt *Log.txt`

+#### Merging output

+The output of the logmerger is a set of dtrace files.
+The dtrace files have names corresponding to where the values they track have been extracted from.
+An individual point has a name of the form

+`point` = `_hostid_packageName_FileName_lineNumber`

+These points identify `//@dump` statements along with the host id.
+Trace files are named after sets of points across multiple hosts which data has flowed through.
+Trace files have the naming convention

+point_point_...point.dtrace

+dtrace files can be fed into daikon to detect invariant.

 ## Examples